 Now… as official patroness saint of this blog, anything involving Gwen Stacy is going to get attention around here, but this was a lot bigger than just any ol’ news.
 We’re talking about an alternate world of comics where Pete married Gwen, just as God and Stan always intended.
 To say I was excited would be quite the understatement.
-My second most powerful emotion was confusion/bewilderment, as it seemed impossible that such comics could have existed without my knowledge.
-Third (and a very close second) was the rabid desire to SEE THESE COMICS—particularly the one where Pete and Gwen get hitched.
+My second most powerful feeling was confusion/bewilderment, as it seemed impossible that such comics could have existed without my knowledge.
+My third (and a very close second) most powerful feeling was the rabid desire to SEE THESE COMICS—particularly the one where Pete and Gwen get hitched.

 But back to the beginning: Where did this all come from, anyway?

 Tweeting Past the Graveyard

 It started last Friday with a simple, innocent question posed to the Twitterverse, courtesy of one Chris Ryall: what never-before-collected comic series would you like to see collected into a new TPB?
 A user named David offered a quite-unexpected response the following day, setting off the Twitter storm: